Uniqueness of Maximal Inscribed Parabolas and Minimal Circumscribing Horocycles

 One important property of Loewner-John ellipsoids is their \emph{affine invariance.} It accounts in parts for their theoretical and practical importance and also greatly simplifies proofs of uniqueness.
 Uniqueness results for minimal circumscribing and maximal inscribed ellipsoids with respect to different functions to measure their size are typically harder to obtain, cf. \cite{gruber08,schroecker08,weber10} for quermassintegrals and more general size functions that satisfy certain convexity properties.

 A typical technique for proving uniqueness is indirect.
 Assuming existence of two different extremal (minimal or maximal) ellipsoids of equal size, existence of a further circumscribing/inscribing ellipsoid that is smaller/larger is shown \cite{danzer57,schroecker08,weber10}.
-This is clearly exemplified when proving uniqueness of minimal circumscribing spheres (Figure~\ref{fig:spheres}).
-The common interior of two congruent but distinct spheres can be covered by a smaller sphere.
-The proof is valid for any reasonable function to measure the size of the sphere, since it can be related to a strictly monotone increasing function of the sphere's radius.
-It is also valid for spherical geometry and hyperbolic geometry (existence of a circumscribing sphere needs to be assumed though).
-Note that the maximal inscribed sphere is not at all unique as the convex hull of two different congruent spheres contains infinitely many congruent spheres.

-Uniqueness theorems have also been shown for minimal hyperbolas that enclose a set of lines in the plane \cite{schroecker07} and for minimal enclosing ellipses in the elliptic and in the hyperbolic plane \cite{weber12a,weber12b}.
+Uniqueness theorems have also been proved for minimal hyperbolas that enclose a set of lines in the plane \cite{schroecker07} and for minimal enclosing ellipses in the elliptic and in the hyperbolic plane \cite{weber12a,weber12b}.